 What usage data does not tell us is how experiences shape motivations, capabilities, and perceived opportunity.

 To give us a window into this, we ask Kudoers questions before & after their experience using an IOS app, collect notes from Kudoer coaching sessions, record changes in Kudoer online profiles, and solicit stories of change from team members, Kudoers, their circle of support, and Hosts.
 Each of these data sources is explained below.

-IOS App as data.
-The IOS app was designed to enhance the Kudoer experience, and is based on the notion that memory is critical for learning.
+the Kudoer experience, and is based on the notion that memory is critical for learning.
 The app reminds individuals of their upcoming Kudoz experiences, measures Kudoers' level of comfort before and after experiences, and encourages documentation.
 Photos and audio are combined into short videos, which are uploaded to Kudoer's online profiles.
-The goal is for the media files to prompt reflection and conversation, over time, and serve as a visual record of widened and deepened interests.While the media files face Kudoers, at the moment, quantitative before/after data is stored as part of the administrative panel and can be mined to see trends in comfort levels and Kudoer appetite for future challenge.
+The goal is for the media files to prompt reflection and conversation, over time, and serve as a visual record of widened and deepened interests.
+While the media files face Kudoers, at the moment, quantitative before/after data is stored as part of the administrative panel and can be mined to see trends in comfort levels and Kudoer appetite for future challenge.